Arthur C. Davis: Later career

 After leaving Carrier Division Five, Davis was the Deputy U.S. Military Representative to the North Atlantic Treaty Organization (NATO) Military Staff Committee.
 He then was Director of the Joint Staff for the Joint Chiefs of Staff from 20 September 1949 to 1 November 1951, before being promoted to vice admiral in 1951.
 He served as Deputy United States Representative to the Standing Group, North Atlantic Treaty Organization until 16 August 1953.
 On 1 November 1953, Davis became Deputy Assistant Secretary of Defense for International Security Affairs and the U.S. Navy's Director of Foreign Military Affairs, positions he held until his retirement from active duty in April 1955.
 He was promoted to the four-star rank of admiral upon retirement.

 Decorations and awards

 Davis received an award of the Navy Cross, two awards of the Distinguished Service Medal, and three awards of the Legion of Merit.
 In addition, USS Enterprise was awarded a Presidential Unit Citation for the period 7 December 1941 to 15 November 1942, which included Davis's time in command.

 Personal life

 Davis was married to Eunice M. Davis (1908–1974).

+Death

 Davis died on 10 February 1965.
-He was buried with his wife at Arlington National Cemetery, in Arlington, Virginia.
+He was buried with his wife at Arlington National Cemetery, in Arlington County, Virginia.